aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/UseItem.md

 #### `AddFreeze`

 - The `mothicenormal` particle are played without sound at the `option` player party member's battleentity's position + Vector3.up all scaled by (1.5, 1.5, 1.5)
-- If the `option` player party member has a `Freeze` [condition](../../Actors%20states/Conditions.md) and its battleentity.`icecube` is null or inactive, [Freeze](../../../Entities/EntityControl/Notable%20methods/Freeze%20handling.md#freeze) is called on the battleentity
+- If the `option` player party member has a [Freeze](../../Actors%20states/BattleCondition/Freeze.md) ondition and its battleentity.`icecube` is null or inactive, [Freeze](../../../Entities/EntityControl/Notable%20methods/Freeze%20handling.md#freeze) is called on the battleentity

 #### `AddSleep`
 DeathSmoke particles are played at the `option` player party member's battleentity's position